 - Review the Data guide: TSS declaration data requirements for help with completing an Entry Summary Declaration

-- Read the ENS Step-by-step guide: Standard Process and Consignment First Process for details on the declaration process and how to submit data at consignment (header) level
+- Read the ENS Step-by-step guide: Standard Process and Consignment First Process for details on the declaration process and how to submit information at consignment (header) level

 - Watch a video on how to create and submit an Entry Summary Declaration